Tazdraperm/Poe2AutoSplit/README.md

 * Jamanra
 * Doryani

 Please note that split occurs upon encountering specific voice line related to the boss death.
-Usuaully it happens right away, but in case of Count Geonor there's ~5 seconds delay between boss death and such a voice line.
+Usuaully it happens right away, but in case of Count Geonor there's ~5 seconds delay between boss death and voice line.

 ## Limitations
 Cruel difficulty is not supported.